nelasunitha/Fetch-Rewards-Assessment/README.md

 **How to Seed**

-For convenience seeded some dummy data for the details mentioned in assessment
+For convenience seeded some dummy data for the details mentioned in assessment, create table 'payers'  using command createdb payer in terminal.

 npm run seed